HDCharles/TTS-to-PnP-Cards/README.md

 Standalone exe available here: https://github.com/HDCharles/TTS-to-PnP-Cards/releases

 Its 200MB though, if you have python3 it may be easier to just take the TTStoPnp.py file and run that.
+Only nonstandard dependency is Numpy.

 Use both at your own risk.